 The history of the early Connecticut women’s movement is not complete without the story of Josephine Bennett (1880-1961).
-A militant suffragist, feminist, and labor pioneer, Bennett played a leading role in the federal passage of the Nineteenth Amendment which guaranteed voting rights for women.
+A militant suffragist, feminist, anti-imperialist, and labor pioneer, Bennett played a leading role in the federal passage of the Nineteenth Amendment which guaranteed voting rights for women.
 As an organizer, speaker, and prison inmate (five days in a D.C. jail), Bennett shed her family’s class privilege and became a model of tireless advocacy.

 Bennett’s suffragist activity centered on moving Connecticut’s women’s movement “from philosophical to political work.”
 She placed special emphasis on recruiting working women and African Americans, as well as forging links with other social movements.